Young Carers Group

 The FHS Young Carers Group meets regularly in order to ensure that the students who are young carers are aware of the support available and can share their experiences with others in similar situations.
 In addition, the group offers a range of activities; in the last year these have included cooking, first aid and afternoon tea!
 The informal meetings are led by the students and always fun!

-For some young carers attending meetings isn’t how they want to approach support, and so for these students simply knowing they can quickly and easily access help is enough; an open door policy works and having a named member of staff (Mrs Wright) means the students feel they don’t need to explain their circumstances every time a concern arises and that their privacy is being respected.
+For some young carers attending meetings isn’t how they want to approach support, and so for these students simply knowing they can quickly and easily access help is enough; an open door policy works and having a named member of staff (Miss Mills) means the students feel they don’t need to explain their circumstances every time a concern arises and that their privacy is being respected.
 In addition to offering encouragement and support within school, the group also has access to external organisations, for example Suffolk Young Family Carers regularly liaise with the school and are able to offer assistance to the young carers and their families outside school through a national network.

 An important part of the groups ethos is to raise awareness in the community of the role of young carers and assemblies, staff training, and events such as celebrating National Young Carers Day all contribute to this and help to ensure that the young carers in our midst are admired for what they do.